IMQS/imqsauth/tools/listanddiff/listanddiff.md

 - PermissionName
 - Comment

 The comment fields should mention context and target that does not have the group or permission.
+The following scenarios are possible:
+- _Unknown permissions_: The `PermissionName` field will be
+    blank, as no lookup reference was found int he configs provided.
+- _Matching groups, permissions differ_: All fields should be populated.
-Groups entries will only have the group name and the comment field.
+- _Missing groups_: Groups entries will only have the group name populated, with context provided in the comment field.

 ## Future work

 - Combine the tool with the scripts and function app in `azure-reference` for a more complete comparison and reporting tool.
 - Add the ability to consume an excel / csv matrix of groups and permissions to compare against the environment exports.
--